On Multivariate Singular Spectrum Analysis: Tensor and Matrix Variants: Introduction

 \subsection{Multivariate Singular Spectrum Analysis}

-Multivariate singular spectrum analysis (mSSA) is a known method to impute and forecast a multivariate time series.
-The primary objective of this work is to introduce and theoretically analyze a simpler, practically useful variant of mSSA.
-Given the simplicity of the variant of mSSA we introduce, we start by describing it in detail below.
-In Section \ref{appendix:lit_review}, we compare the original mSSA method with this variant and discuss key differences.
-See Figure \ref{fig:algorithm_sketch} for a visual depiction of the key steps in mSSA.
+{ Multivariate singular spectrum analysis (mSSA) is a known method to impute and forecast a multivariate time series (see \cite{Broomhead, Plaut, Ghil, mSSA3, mSSA1, mSSA2, bogalo2020understanding}). mSSA has been used for both imputation and forecasting, and signal extraction---decomposing a time series into a small number of simpler time series (e.g., periodic, trend, autoregressive component).
+However, despite its heavy use in practice, the theoretical properties of mSSA are not well understood.
+Hence, in this work, we introduce a variant of mSSA for which we provide a rigorous finite-sample analysis of its imputation and out-of-sample forecasting properties; such a finite-sample analysis of mSSA has been missing from the literature.
+We note that we do not focus on the task of signal extraction which we leave as important future work.
+The variant of mSSA we introduce is arguably much simpler to implement than the original mSSA method.
+See Figure \ref{fig:algorithm_sketch} for a visual depiction of the key steps in this variant of mSSA\footnote{ In Section \ref{appendix:lit_review}, we compare the original mSSA method with this variant and discuss key differences.}.

+Moreover, existing formulations of mSSA preserve the matrix-based view of univariate SSA, implicitly flattening the multivariate time series.
+While effective in practice, this representation may obscure the underlying multi-dimensional structure of the data.
+Therefore, we propose and analyze a more natural tensor-based extension, which we refer to as tSSA.
+See Figure \ref{fig:algorithm_sketch_tensor} for a visual depiction of the tensor representation used in tSSA.